How do I extract values from custom tags in feedzy

 ||

-Let's try to import the average rating field using the above table.
-We want to fetch this average rating:
+Let's try to import the creator using the above table.
+We want to fetch this creator:

 - 1